Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -PublicIpAddressName
 The name of the public IP Address to use with this scale set.
-A new Public IPAddress will be
-created if no value is provided.
+A new Public IPAddress with the same name as the Scale Set will be created if no value is provided.

 ```yaml
 Type: String